 Finally, you may need to check the styles used by Word to create your envelope.
 It is the styles that control how your printed envelope appears.
 You can find out which styles Word is using simply by inspecting what Word adds to the document when you choose to add the envelope.
 Since the problem is with your delivery address, check the style used for that address first.
 (Hint: It is probably the Envelope Address style.
 Check to make sure the font color is set to black and the frame used by the style is printable.)

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (6142) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (6142) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Delivery Address Won't Print on Envelopes.

 Author Bio